winnielin/vessel/README.md

 ### Fleet Page

-1. fleet interaction table which can be selected then show vessel & passage plan on the map -> increase to 15/16 vessels
+1. fleet table - add scrollbar and increase to 15/16 vessels
 2. heat map layer - show weather info ???
 3. combine chart into index.html -> just create chart.html and use the same outline
 4. add notification block with table and button by the side of the map